 Tex-Mex in NYC is the one cuisine I haven’t really been able to find much of since I moved here for college more than ten years ago.
 Although I like to consider myself half Texan and half Connecticuter, I am a full-blown tex-mex enthusiast.
-And believe that an enchilada plate with rice and beans has magical healing powers.
+I believe that an enchilada plate with rice and beans has magical healing powers.
 It’s been a long decade of hunting for decent tex-mex in NYC, but after I discovered Yellow Rose in the East Village this past weekend, my quest for a little bite of home finally ended.

 “Don’t you have that?” he asked me, pointing to the tall candle with Our Lady of Guadalupe pictured on the front.
 With bold artwork hung throughout the space, pictures of The Alamo decorating the walls, cactuses placed on various tables, and signs of the Lone Star state appearing everywhere, I forgot that we were still in NYC.

 In his 2020 Eater New York review of Yellow Rose, food critic Robert Sietsema writes that those who are actually from Texas will become misty-eyed when visiting the Yellow Rose.
 Which is exactly what happened to me when I sat down, looked at the cocktail menu, and saw that they serve Lone Star micheladas.

 After I composed myself enough to order my michelada (it’s like a bloody mary.
 But swap the vodka for beer), Curtis and I ordered the Beer Queso.
 Which is an Oaxaca cheese queso made with Lone Star beer and topped with pickled hot peppers, served alongside fresh chips.

 All the nostalgia flooded my system after I took one bite of the queso and chips.
 I downed it with a big gulp of my perfectly spicy, tangy michelada.
 We were off to a great start, which made me even more excited to devour the breakfast tacos this joint was known for.